BitcoinDesign/Guide/guide/multiple-wallets.md

    image = "/assets/images/guide/multiple-wallets/sample.png"
    retina = "/assets/images/guide/multiple-wallets/sample@2x.png"
    modalImage = "/assets/images/guide/multiple-wallets/sample-big.png"
-   alt-text = ""
-   width = 250
-   height = 541
-   layout = "float-right-desktop -background -shadow"
+   alt-text = "Wallet payments screen with expanded list wallet of wallets" caption = "The wallet selector modal for quickly switching context." width = 250 height = 541 layout = "float-right-desktop -background -shadow"
 %}

 Bitcoin applications may want to offer their users the ability to actively manage multiple wallets.
-We will look at a scenario about a user with a partner and child, where all family funds are managed in bitcoin.
-Family funds are split up, to better suit different use cases and ownership dynamics, and separately managed within the same application.
+To guide this reference design, we will look at a scenario of a user who has a partner and child, with all family funds being held in bitcoin.
+The funds are split up across multiple wallets based on different use cases, security needs, and ownership dynamics.
+However, all wallets are managed in the same application.

 Let's assume the user has the following wallets set up: